forwards/website_source/content/about.md

 [Heather Turner](https://uk.linkedin.com/in/heathrturnr) - **Chair, 'Conferences' team leader**.
 Heather works as a freelance statistical programmer and is on the board of the R Foundation.
 [More about Heather](http://heatherturner.net/).

 [Emily Dodwell](https://www.linkedin.com/in/emilymdodwell/) - **Administrator**.
-Emily is a Data Scientist and R enthusiast in the Big Data Research Statistics Department at AT&T Labs, as well as an active member of the New York City R community.
+Emily is a Senior Inventive Scientist in the Data Science and AI Research Organization at AT&T Labs, as well as an active member of the New York City R community.

 [Tania Allard](https://www.linkedin.com/in/taniasanchezmonroy/) - **'Community' team leader**.
 Tania works as a Research Software Engineer and works on data and research software projects across a number of disciplines.
 She shares her passion for R through classes and R users groups.
 [More about Tania](https://bitsandchips.me/).

 [Kevin O'Brien](https://ie.linkedin.com/in/kobriendublin) - **'Community' team leader**.
-Kevin is a freelance statistical consultant and university teacher as well as the main organizer of Dublin R User Group with strong links to other data science user groups in Ireland and beyond.[More about Kevin](https://www.codinggrace.com/).
+Kevin is a data scientist working for a forestry company, modelling forestry resources, as well as one of the main organizers of Dublin R. [More about Kevin](www.twitter.com/DragonflyStats).

 [Julie Josse](https://www.linkedin.com/in/julie-josse-4886a2140/) - **'Conference' team leader**.
 Julie is a professor of statistics at École Polytechnique in France and promotes her passion of R through R classes and statistical teaching.
 [More about Julie](http://juliejosse.com/).